 Gifts & Compliance | 16-18 · 55-57 · 85-87 · 103-105 · 109-111 | Occasion-based product recommendations, suitability for pets/children, strict policy adherence | 18/18 → 100% | 12/18 → 67% |

-Across 120 one-shot retail scenarios Apollo-1 delivers a full-conversation pass on 109 runs (90.8%); Amazon Rufus manages 20 runs (16.7%).
-The margin widens as tasks demand live arithmetic, variant precision, or multi-constraint reasoning—hallmarks of production-grade conversational agents where deterministic, auditable behaviour is non-negotiable and controllable, neuro-symbolic agents prevail.
+Across 120 one-shot retail scenarios, Apollo-1 completes the entire conversation in 109 runs (90.8 %), whereas Amazon Rufus succeeds in just 20 (16.7 %).
+The gap widens when tasks demand live arithmetic, variant precision, or multi-constraint reasoning—hallmarks of production-grade conversational agents where transparent, actionable, and reliable behaviour is non-negotiable; here, neuro-symbolic agents prevail.

 Find a 55-inch 4K TV in stock for under $400.